Guide, Updated 15 May 2026

 Examiner training on adaptationGeneral DT1 trainingExaminer briefed at test start

-A candidate can take the practical test in their own adapted vehicle as long as it is roadworthy, MOT-current, insured, and fitted with proper dual controls on the examiner side.
+A candidate can take the practical test in their own adapted vehicle as long as it is roadworthy, MOT-current, insured, and fitted with an extra interior mirror for the examiner.
+Dual controls are standard on tuition cars but not a legal requirement for the test.
 The DVSA will not provide an adapted vehicle for the test but accepts any reasonable candidate-provided adaptation.

 The licence issued after a successful test in an adapted vehicle may carry codes that restrict the holder to similar adaptations.
 Code 10 (modified transmission) and Code 78 (automatic transmission only) are the most common.
 The codes are recorded on the licence photograph card and the digital DVLA record.
 A candidate who later moves to a non-adapted vehicle may need to retake the test or apply for a code variation.
 The automatic licence restrictions guide covers the code mechanics.